 An enterprise B2B with 500K+ prospects across multiple business units, complex Salesforce customizations including custom objects synced to Pardot, ABM platform integration, $10M+ annual marketing-influenced pipeline, and an existing RevOps team that needs an external architectural perspective.
 Audits at this scale uncover problems compounded over 5+ years — typical findings include attribution model breaks that hide $1M+ in marketing-sourced revenue from being properly credited.

-Best for: Enterprise teams with $50M+ annual revenue, multi-business-unit Pardot setups, heavily customized Salesforce environments, organizations preparing for a major platform decision (stay vs migrate), teams with internal RevOps function needing external validation.
+Best for: Enterprise teams with $50M+ annual revenue, multi-business-unit Pardot setups, heavily customized Salesforce environments, organizations preparing for a major platform decision (stay vs migrate to MCN — see our MCN migration guide), teams running parallel architecture work like the Salesforce + Slack architecture audit, and teams with internal RevOps function needing external validation.

 Cheap audits and expensive audits both have characteristic warning signs.
-Watch for these.
+Per Salesforce Ben's guide to evaluating Pardot consultants, these are the patterns to watch for.

-"$200/hour, we'll see how long it takes" is a blank check.
-Real audit work is bounded — a competent consultant can scope your account in a 30-minute discovery call and quote a fixed price within $500–$1,000 accuracy.
+"$200/hour, we will see how long it takes" is a blank check.
+Real audit work is bounded — a competent consultant can scope your account in a 15-minute call and quote a fixed price within $500–$1,000 accuracy.
 Hourly billing without cap incentivizes scope expansion and discourages efficiency.

-The pattern across hundreds of B2B audits is consistent: the most expensive issues hide in places that surface-level audits don't reach.
-Here are the five that do the most damage and almost never appear in $1,500 audit reports.
+The pattern across 50+ B2B audits is consistent: the most expensive issues hide in places that surface-level audits do not reach.
+Five examples that do the most damage and almost never appear in $1,500 audit reports.

 Sync queue silent failures

 The Pardot sync queue holds prospects waiting to sync to Salesforce.
 When the queue gets backlogged — usually during list imports or bulk Engagement Studio activity — sync attempts time out silently.
-Pardot doesn't notify anyone.
-Prospects sit in limbo, MQL alerts don't fire, lead routing doesn't trigger.
+Pardot does not notify anyone.
+Prospects sit in limbo, MQL alerts do not fire, lead routing does not trigger.
 Typical revenue impact: 5–17% of MQLs never reach Salesforce in any given quarter.
 Detection requires querying the sync error queue and modeling it against historical import patterns — work that takes 3–4 hours and gets skipped at Tier 1.
+For deeper integration fixes, see Pardot Data Migration & Integration service.

 Field mapping conflicts hiding lead routing errors

 Lead routing rules in Salesforce often depend on fields that come from Pardot.
 When field mapping has subtle conflicts — picklist value mismatches, type mismatches, multi-select format differences — leads sync but route to the wrong owner or get stuck in a default queue.
 Marketing thinks they delivered an MQL.
 Sales never sees it.
-The CRM shows a lead exists.
-The audit trail shows nothing wrong.
 Typical impact: 8–12% of MQLs misrouted, often discovered only when a deal closes from a "lost" lead 6 months later.

 Connector permission gaps causing partial syncs